andrewdsmith/edxlc/README.md

 - Hardpoints deployed
 - Night vision activated

-Where a game control for these items is bound to a button on the joystick, the button light will indicate the following states:
+Where a game control is bound in game to a button on the joystick, the button light will indicate the following states:

 - Inactive - Green (Off) - Not currently activated but can be activated
 - Active - Amber (On) - Currently activated
 - Blocked - Red (Off) - Cannot be activated
-- Alert - Flashing Red/Amber (Flashing) - May need to be activated urgently
+- Alert - Flashing amber (Flashing) - May need to be activated urgently

-An example blocked state is FSD activation while mass-locked.
-Examples of alert states include heat sinks when overheating and undeployed landing gear after docking permission has been granted.
+An example blocked state is FSD charging while mass-locked or landing gear deployed.
+Examples of alert states include heat sinks when overheating and landing gear when docking permission has been granted.

-The overall game state also determines how each state is mapped to a colour, meaning different colours are used when hardpoints are deployed as to normal.

-The light behaviour can be configured by editing the `edxlc.toml` file.
-This file is created automatically when the app is first run if it does not exist.
-You must restart the app to pick up changes in this configuration.
+When hardpoints are deployed or night vision is activated the app switches to an alternative configuration.

-The default configuration is:
+The default configurations in `edxlc.toml` are:

 ```toml
 [default]